jarvma18/js-ieee754/README.md

 # IEEE754 for Javascript
-Javascript library to convert ieee-754 values to decimal format and vice versa.
+Javascript library to convert values to decimal format and vice versa with IEEE754 standard.

 ## To do: